Guest Relations is located to the left of Sesame Place's front gate entrance by the ticket kiosks. Guests should visit Guest Relations for:

 All restaurants are wheelchair accessible and offer accessible seating options.

 - Cookie’s Café features cafeteria-style dining in an indoor, temperature-controlled restaurant.
 There are two floors of seating available.
 The second floor may be accessed by stairway or elevator.
 The restaurant is wheelchair accessible.
-For allergen information please see a restaurant team member.
+For allergen information please see a restaurant ambassador.

 - Captain Ernie’s Bistro features cafeteria-style dining with an outdoor seating area.
 Captain Ernie’s Bistro is wheelchair accessible.
-For allergen information please see a restaurant team member.
+For allergen information please see a restaurant ambassador.

 All gift shops are wheelchair accessible.
-Please ask any team member for assistance.
-'Package Pick-up', available at all gift shops, provides guests the opportunity to shop throughout Sesame Place and have their purchases sent to Package Pickup, located at Finders Keepers, for pick-up later in the day.
+Please ask any ambassador for assistance.
+'Package Pick-up', available at all gift shops, provides guests the opportunity to shop throughout Sesame Place and have their purchases sent to Package Pickup, located at Sesame Souvenirs, for pick-up later in the day.

 Guests in need of a more quiet location in the park are encouraged to visit the area behind the Sesame Street® Neighborhood as well as the area by the Twiddle Bug Tracks next to Ernie's Teeny Tiny Tidal Wave.
 While these locations are not designated quiet areas, they are often less populated areas of the park.